 Importantly, all the Enablers are trained with specific methodologies of facilitation and hosting, taking again inspiration from approaches and methods used within the Impact Hub Network.
-A specific deliverable of methodological guidelines (D1.4, forthcoming) is foreseen by the OpenMaker project as part of the toolkit to set up and manage a Local Enabling Space.
+A specific deliverable of methodological guidelines (D1.4) is part of the toolkit to set up and manage a Local Enabling Space.
+The tool is public and accessible to third parties willing to adopt a similar model to manage their spaces, contents and communities.